standardebooks/web/README.md

 - Include in-use ebook slug as a search parameter when searching for artwork by keyword.

-- Artwork searching/filtering should be done in pure SQL, no after-sql filtering in PHP.
+- Artwork searching/filtering should be done in pure SQL, no after-SQL filtering in PHP.

 - Allow listing artwork by artist by visiting `/artworks/<artist-name>`, and link instances of artist name to that URL.